lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-branding.md

 # Customize wallpaper, header, and email message {#customize-wallpaper-header-and-email-message}

- [!DNL Brand Portal] administrators can make limited customizations to the interface displayed to users.
-You can choose a specific background image (wallpaper) for the [!DNL Brand Portal] login page.
+ Brand Portal administrators can make limited customizations to the interface displayed to users.
+You can choose a specific background image (wallpaper) for the Brand Portal login page.
 You can also add a header image and customize asset sharing emails to match the customer’s brand.

 ## Customize the login screen wallpaper {#customize-the-login-screen-wallpaper}

 In the absence of a custom branded wallpaper image, a default wallpaper is displayed on the login page.

-1. From the [!DNL AEM] toolbar at the top, click the Adobe logo to access administrative tools.
+1. From the AEM toolbar at the top, click the Adobe logo to access administrative tools.

    ![](assets/aemlogo.png)

-2. From the administrative tools panel, click **Branding**.
+2. From the administrative tools panel, click **[!UICONTROL Branding]**.

    ![](assets/admin-tools-panel-10.png)

-3. On the left rail of the **Configure Branding** page, **Wallpaper** is selected by default.
+3. On the left rail of the [!UICONTROL Configure Branding] page, [!UICONTROL Wallpaper] is selected by default.
 The default background image that appears on the login page is displayed.

    ![](assets/default_wallpaper.png)

-4. To add a new background image, click the **Choose Image** icon from the toolbar at the top.
+4. To add a new background image, click the **[!UICONTROL Choose Image]** icon from the toolbar at the top.

    ![](assets/choose_wallpaperimage.png)

    Do one of the following:

-    * To upload an image from your computer, click **Upload**.
+    * To upload an image from your computer, click **[!UICONTROL Upload]**.
 Navigate to the required image and upload it.
-    * To use an existing Brand Portal image, click **Select from existing**.
+    * To use an existing Brand Portal image, click **[!UICONTROL Select from existing]**.
 Choose an image using the asset picker.

    ![](assets/asset-picker.png)

 5. Specify a header text and description for the background image.
-To save the changes, click **Save** from the toolbar at the top.
+To save the changes, click **[!UICONTROL Save]** from the toolbar at the top.

-6. From the toolbar at the top, click the **Preview** icon to generate a preview of the Brand Portal interface with the image.
+6. From the toolbar at the top, click the **[!UICONTROL Preview]** icon to generate a preview of the Brand Portal interface with the image.

    ![](assets/chlimage_1.png)

    ![](assets/custom-wallpaper-preview.png)

-7. To activate or deactivate the default wallpaper, do the following in the **Configure Branding** &gt; **Wallpaper** page:
+7. To activate or deactivate the default wallpaper, do the following in the **[!UICONTROL Configure Branding &gt; Wallpaper]** page:

-    * To display the default wallpaper image on the Brand Portal login page, click **Deactivate Wallpaper** from the toolbar at the top.
+    * To display the default wallpaper image on the Brand Portal login page, click **[!UICONTROL Deactivate Wallpaper]** from the toolbar at the top.
 A message confirms that the custom image is deactivated.

    ![](assets/chlimage_1-1.png)

-    * To restore the custom image on the Brand Portal login page, click **Activate Wallpaper** from the toolbar.
+    * To restore the custom image on the Brand Portal login page, click **[!UICONTROL Activate Wallpaper]** from the toolbar.
 A message confirms that the image is restored.

    ![](assets/chlimage_1-2.png)

-    * Click **Save** to save the changes.
+    * Click **[!UICONTROL Save]** to save the changes.

 ## Customize the header {#customize-the-header}